San Pedro Volcano (Volcan San Pedro) across Lake Atitlan (Lago de Atitlan) in Guatemalan highlands

 Tips

-Tips are not included in the trip cost.
-These are entirely at your discretion.
-You'll usually be guided and supported by up to three guides during the trip (your lead guide, plus one or two assistant gear and cooking guides) plus a local driver.
-We recommend to tip the following amount per person, but you are free to tip more or less and the amount should be reflective of your perception of service and quality - a tip is not compulsory and should only be given when you receive excellent service.
+Tips are not included in the trip cost, because these are entirely at your discretion.
+You'll usually be guided and supported by up to three guides during the trip (your lead guide, plus one or two assistant gear and cooking guides) plus a local driver and extra porters where needed.
+If you'd like to tip we suggest the following, but you are free to tip more or less: the amount should be reflective of your perception of service and quality.
+A tip is not compulsory and should only be given when you receive excellent service.

 Travel insurance